 Logistic elements of the supply chain

 Conventional logistic analysis mainly focuses on the LNG transport between liquefaction plant and regasification/import terminal.
-For a solely Small Scale distribution method (green line in Figure 1), the situation is very similar, although each element of the chain has different characteristics than its large scale equivalent.
+For a solely Small Scale distribution method (green line in Figure 1), the situation is very similar.

 When the Small Scale LNG is derived as a branch of a conventional LNG chain, the logistics aspects are more complex as also the Small Scale distribution step to a Small Terminal needs to be taken into account.
 This is important since it logistically affects the conventional transport step and therefore has impact on the overall logistic performance.
 For example, if small scale carriers are using the same berth and port as the conventional LNG carriers, the berth utilization or ship waiting time is impacted.